niiknow/vue-datatables-net/README.md

 > It is important to understand why one should use `fields` and not simply pass in `opts.columns`.
 Though, `fields` definition is optional, you can just pass `opts.columns` definition if you do not wish to use `fields`.

-One of the `Purpose` of this component is to extend jQuery DataTables function and features, example:
+One `Purpose` of this component is to extend jQuery DataTables function and features, example:
 * Simplification of features configuration, such as `select-checkbox` column, custom `action` buttons, and/or future Vue specific features.
 * Allow for customizable table heading on a per column basis; thereby, not having to define all html for column header.
 * Ability to have simple `template` field so you can pass schema JSON from static file or some API instead of requiring to define a javascript `render` function.
 Though, the `render` function would provide best performance.